What Is a Peptide? Skin Benefits, Types & Complete Guide

 |---|---|---|---|

-| Amino Acid Count | 2–50 | 50–100+ | 100+ (often thousands) |
+| Amino Acids | 2–50 | 50–100+ | 100+ (often thousands) |

-| Structure | Linear chain | Longer chain, may fold | Complex 3D folded structure |
+| Structure | Linear chain | Longer chain, may fold | Complex 3D folded shape |

-| Skin Penetration | High — passes through barrier | Limited | Very low — too large |
+| Skin Penetration | High | Limited | Very low — too large |

-| Primary Role | Signaling & communication | Intermediate building blocks | Structural & functional |
+| Main Role | Signaling & communication | Intermediate building blocks | Structural & functional |

 | Examples | Matrixyl, GHK-Cu, Argireline | Insulin, glucagon | Collagen, keratin, elastin |

-Types of Peptides: A Complete List
+Types: A Complete List

-Signal Peptides
+1. Signal Peptides

-Signal peptides are the most widely used category in anti-aging skincare.
-They work by sending direct messages to fibroblasts — the cells responsible for producing collagen, elastin, and other structural proteins.
-When signal peptides reach these cells, they essentially say "produce more collagen now," triggering increased synthesis of the proteins that maintain skin firmness and elasticity.
+Signal peptides are the most common type in anti-aging skincare.
+They send direct messages to fibroblasts — the cells that make collagen, elastin, and other structural proteins.
+The message is simple: "produce more collagen now."
+This triggers the cells to build more of the proteins that keep skin firm and elastic.

-Popular signal peptides include:
+Popular options include:

-- Palmitoyl tripeptide-5 — activates TGF-β to promote collagen growth
+- Palmitoyl tripeptide-5 — activates TGF-ß to promote collagen growth

-Carrier Peptides
+2. Carrier Peptides

-Enzyme-Inhibitor Peptides
+3. Enzyme-Inhibitor Peptides

 - Soy peptides — inhibit protease enzymes that degrade skin proteins

-Neurotransmitter-Inhibitor Peptides
+4. Neurotransmitter-Inhibitor Peptides

 - Pentapeptide-18 (Leuphasyl) — mimics enkephalins to reduce neurotransmitter release

-Types of Peptides Summary
+Types Summary

 Collagen Production and Anti-Aging